WPManageNinja/paymattic-docs/docs/global-settings/how-to-add-user-dashboard-module-in-paymattic.md

 # How to Add User Dashboard Module in Paymattic?

-[Paymattic](https://paymattic.com/)'s User Dashboard allows customers to manage their payments and view submission history directly from WordPress.
-This guide explains how to set up and configure the User Dashboard.
+In [Paymattic](https://paymattic.com/) the User Dashboard feature allows users to manage their payment activities directly from their WordPress dashboard and view all the submitted information and payment history.
+This article will guide you on how to add and configure the User Dashboard in Paymattic.

-:::warning
+:::warning Pro Feature
 The User Dashboard is a premium feature available only in [Paymattic Pro](/# 1-toc-title).
 :::

 ## Enable User Dashboard

+To learn how to enable and set up the User Dashboard module, follow the steps with the screenshots below –

-1. Go to **Settings** from the **Paymattic Navbar**
-2. Open the **User Dashboard** tab
-3. Click **Enable User Dashboard Module**
+First, go to **Settings** from the **Paymattic Navbar**, open the **User Dashboard** tab from the left sidebar, and click the **Enable User Dashboard Module** button.

+> [!NOTE]
+> This needs to be enabled the first time you open the User Dashboard module.

 ![Enable dashboard module](/images/global-settings/how-to-add-user-dashboard-module-in-paymattic/Enable-User-Dashbaord-Module-button.png)

+Once you enable the module, the **Dashboard Settings** page will appear with different settings options.

-After enabling, configure the dashboard settings and click **Save Settings**.
+After setting up all the settings according to your needs, click the **Save Settings** button to save all your changes.

 ![Dashboard settings](/images/global-settings/how-to-add-user-dashboard-module-in-paymattic/User-dashboard-settings-page-scaled.webp)